 Benefits Of Question Games

 There are many benefits of question games because they spark creativity and help people focus attention on the outcome of the questions.
-Examples are to ‘learn things’ like Trivial Pursuit teaches, or ‘combine random themes’ (Cards Against Humanity), or push the mind to ‘think faster’ (Charades), or ‘consider thought-provoking questions’ that might not normally be asked (How Game Are You?™ Couples Edition).
-Whatever the purpose of the game is, questions and answers create the outcome and so the better the question often the better the outcome.
+Examples are to ‘learn things’ like Trivial Pursuit teaches, or ‘combine random themes’ (Cards Against Humanity), or push the mind to ‘think faster’ (Charades), or ‘consider thought-provoking questions’ that might not normally be asked (How Game Are You?™ question games).
+Whatever the purpose of the question game is, questions and answers create the outcome and so the better the question often the better the outcome.

 Twenty Questions [original question game]